Immurement

-However, isolated incidents of immurement, rather than elements of continuous traditions, are attested or alleged from numerous other parts of the world as well, and some of these notable incidents are included.
+Isolated incidents of immurement, rather than elements of continuous traditions, are attested or alleged from numerous other parts of the world.
 Instances of immurement as an element of massacre within the context of war or revolution are also noted.
 Entombing living persons as a type of human sacrifice is also reported, for example, as part of grand burial ceremonies in some cultures.

 As a motif in legends and folklore, many tales of immurement exist.
 In the folklore, immurement is prominent as a form of capital punishment, but its use as a type of human sacrifice to make buildings sturdy has many tales attached to it as well.
-Skeletal remains have been, from time to time, found behind walls and in hidden rooms and on several occasions have been asserted to be evidence of such sacrificial practices or of such a form of punishment.
+Skeletal remains have been, from time to time, found behind walls and in hidden rooms, and on several occasions have been asserted to be evidence of such sacrificial or punitive practices.